KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 > Since this project has been a binary classification effort, and the metrics were very good, the confusion matrix is simple, as seen below.
 The X axis (the horizontal axis) is what the model decided, or predicted.
 The Y axis (the vertical axis) is the “label,” or “truth.”
 The squares are colorized.
 The higher the number, the deeper the shade of blue.
 >
 > ![Results](../images/results_confusion.png)
+> -The dark blue square on the upper left shows us the number of times, 341, that the model was shown PG crystals and recognized them.
+> -The dark blue square on the lower right shows us the number of times, 342, that the model was shown CEX crystals and recognized them.
+> -The other two squares show the number of errors.
+>
+> It is called a “confusion” matrix because it can show where a model was confused.
+Since the numbers here are good, I could have named it the “Clarity Matrix.”
 >
 > For more, visit [confusion matrix on Wikipedia](https://en.wikipedia.org/wiki/Confusion_matrix).
 > [⏎](#a6)